What is GOPPAR?

 GOPPAR means gross operating profit per available room.
 GOPPAR is a popular performance metric because it deals with measuring hotel profits, which provides a strong and clear picture of overall business health.

 Hotel revenue managers commonly have key performance metrics around GOPPAR and often an entire revenue team can be involved in its analysis.

 Having this information on hand allows you to build a much stronger strategy moving forward, ensuring your hotel is always growing.

 GOPPAR is a necessary performance indicator to track on a regular basis at your hotel if you want a good idea of your bottom line.
-Just like other metrics such as RevPAR or TrevPAR, GOPPAR allows you to look at key revenue insights and make smarter business decisions based on data.

 So let’s take a closer look at how GOPPAR applies to your hotel.